LinqToException/RailroaderModding/Troubleshooting.md

 Strange Customs is trying to validate some, but not all, input given to it.
 It is, however, very noisy, especially with `--verbose`, and most issues can be solved with that.

+## After updating to SC 1.9+, I get a weird window and my tracks aren't loading properly.

+1. Read the window.
+2. Read the window again if you are still following this checklist and have not figured out the issue by now.
+3. One of the mods you're using is invalid and causes problems.
+Figuring out _which_ mod causes problems is not trivial; you can use the graph-dump.zip and give it to someone else to help them figure it out.
+If you want to go on your own, the message likely includes which segment/span/industry is affected; in the `changes-final.json` and `graph-final.json` you can then take a look at the final state of the game, and who probably caused the errors.
+It's not always obvious, however, and requires some knowledge about map modding.

+## Why does my mod not work with 1.9+ when it worked fine before?!

+Short answer: It didn't.

+Long answer: It never really did.
+SC 1.9 added more strict validation, which should have happened earlier.
+So far, it either silently ignored errors (only logging them in the log, which was apparently ignored by everyone), or allowed the creation of invalid segments/spans/industries.
+This then led to other issues later on, such as interchanges spawning endless cars, industries not loading, or tracks not being visible.

+SC 1.9 and later will have more strict validation, meaning mods that were previously built in an "unclean" way will no longer work.
+You cannot turn this behaviour off and you shouldn't want to, either.
+It's for your own good - you don't want to play with a half-patched game.

 ## "My Interchange spawns duplicate cars" / "My interchange does not spawn cars" / "My interchange spawns way too many of the same cars"

 This is potentially an issue with a modded industry, which is _not_ the one with the many cars.
 Check your log file for a message like `No car for filter `.